Hi Everybody!!

 From Wikipedia, the free encyclopedia

-Zebras (/ˈzɛbrə/ zeb-rə or /ˈzbrə/ zee-brə)[1] are several species of African equids (horse family) united by their distinctive black and white stripes.
+Zebras (/ˈzɛbrə/ zeb-rə or /ˈziːbrə/ zee-brə)[1] are several species of African equids (horse family) united by their distinctive black and white stripes.
 Their stripes come in different patterns, unique to each individual.
 They are generally social animals that live in smallharems to large herds.
 Unlike their closest relatives, horses and asses, zebras have never been truly domesticated.

 There are three species of zebras: the plains zebra, the Grévy's zebra and the mountain zebra.
 The plains zebra and the mountain zebra belong to the subgenus Hippotigris, but Grévy's zebra is the sole species of subgenus Dolichohippus.
 The latter resembles anass, to which it is closely related, while the former two are more horse-like.
 All three belong to the genus Equus, along with other living equids.

 The unique stripes of zebras make them one of the animals most familiar to people.
-They occur in a variety of habitats, such as grasslandssavannaswoodlands, thornyscrublandsmountains, and coastal hills.
+They occur in a variety of habitats, such as grasslands, savannas, woodlands, thornyscrublands, mountains, and coastal hills.
 However, various anthropogenic factors have had a severe impact on zebra populations, in particular hunting for skins and habitat destruction.
 Grévy's zebra and the mountain zebra are endangered.
 While plains zebras are much more plentiful, one subspecies, the quagga, became extinct in the late 19th century – though there is currently a plan, called the Quagga Project, that aims to breed zebras that are phenotypically similar to the quagga in a process called breeding back.

-Zebras
+Zebras | |

-Plains zebra (Equus quagga)
+Plains zebra (Equus quagga) | |

-Scientific classification
+Scientific classification | |

 Physical attributes